 Freedom and determinism are still at odds in many people’s minds.
 The argument behind the conflict is the notion of human license over liberty.
 Fyodor Dostoevsky once wrote, that, “If God did not exist, everything would be permitted.”
-Science dictates that since, “Every cause has an effect, therefore true free will is an impossibility.”
+Science dictates that since, “Every cause has an effect, therefore true free will is an impossibility in a deterministic universe.”
 Without religion we would go savage; with science we’re just automatons.
 Your alternatives are God or blind chance, however, there is another option, which is, “If someone rejected one sort of idea in the face of scientific evidence for another sort of idea, a rational process is the existent arbitrator in the dispute and produces concrete freedom to decide for or against one idea or another.”

 This is essentially about mind, and reason does not compel a person to decide, no matter how compelling the evidence.
 If a monkey could conceptually think and had real fundamental intellectual alternatives, it would have free choice in some areas of its life, and not be merely suffering from, “The illusion” of being free (as Sam Harris asserts in The Moral Landscape).
-Consider for instance, if Sam Harris’s child continually lied to him as she grew up toward adulthood, yet Sam Harris taught her to believe that free will was an “illusion” – that self-regulation was only a habit forced upon a person by home, tribe and herd – and took no punitive action against her to change this nasty behavior.
+Consider for instance, if Sam Harris’ child continually lied to him as she grew up toward adulthood, yet Sam Harris taught her to believe that free will was an “illusion” – that self-regulation was only a habit forced upon a person by home, tribe and herd – and took no punitive action against her to change this nasty behavior.
 The likely result wouldn’t surprise any decent hard working honest person.
 We would consider him – in his role as a father – foolish, cowardly, and if he had no spouse to correct for his idiocy, even a failure.
 In fact, let us suppose that we were all atheists and a group of philosophers, (let’s call them Positivists or Skinnerians), convinced us to believe that we were determined, that we had no real freedom of choice whatsoever.
 That factor alone would change everything which we do, and in a most unfortunate and drastic way.
 We’d stop taking responsibility for our decisions.
 We are subjective, determined and bracketed.
 Every intelligent person understands this.
 We are not talking (in regards to free will) about a huge aspect of our lives.
 We are saying: If you know a thing is wrong, and you want to do it anyway; then, as your mature reflective self grows (as the years go by) you have a shot at saying, “No!”, of being in control, of having your “reasoning self” being the driver at the wheel.
 You can affect your moral character in an important way over time!

 When Michel Onfray states, (In Defense of Atheism), “When a court functions without religious symbols, it nevertheless operates in accordance with . . . biblical metaphysics . . .
 The child-rapist is free; he has the choice of engaging in normal sexual relationships with a consenting partner or of inflicting horrifying violence on a victim . . .”
 I assume this applies to thieves who refuse to work for a living and the junkies who rebuke the straight life with the needle?
 This is a version of Sam Harris (The End of Faith), Richard Dawkins (The God Delusion) and other Leftist atheists’ broken-circuit argument.
 He, like all intellectuals who deny human freedom, want the argument both ways.
-Is a pedofile not free to chose?
+Is a pedofile not free to choose?
 Then let’s uproot this monster before he again acts on his compulsion.
 Or is he really sick and has broken circuits?
 Then how can he be treated anymore than a healthy heterosexual appetite could?
 It’s just a fact like a smoking gun!
 Some immutable disposition you’re born with.
 Onfray implies that the child-rapist shouldn’t rot in prison but be treated.
 After treatment, maybe we could resettle him in Onfray’s neighborhood.
 The pedofile will at any rate not be given the chance “to confront the disease he suffers from.”
 Excellent.
 He doesn’t suffer from a disease anymore than if he was a farm boy mating with ponies.
 It is learned behavior, that’s why in the history of pedofile crime we see not immediate compulsion but an escalating from fantasy to actual assault.
 Hyperbole argument to the pedofile example doesn’t change the fact that Onfray and his ilk’s obnoxious contention is that male rapists are sick and aren’t really committing a criminal act by stealing sex with power and brutally, that we’re either born lucky (mentally healthy) or unfortunate (mentally diseased), and indeed, that all immoral behavior is mental disease.
 So, are you screwed by choice or by chance?
 If by choice, then punitive situations have moral meaning and can make sense.
 If by chance, that is, broken circuits and corrupted genes, then treatment is likely a waste of time.
 Either way, the thesis is incoherent.

 If you take some of the hard determinists' arguments such as in the work Incognito, D Eagleman, you see at once that biological reductionism is supported by some science and little philosophy.
 Human behavior has a marked, and sometimes, irresistible component when the physical brain is affected; however, trapped by their cause-effect dogma, human creativity and originality are dismissed as springing strictly from matter.
 Ideas, languages, creativity and concepts are believed to be hardwired; that is to say, they are the results of a super-sophisticated molecular machine — us — and that the theory of mind and even mind itself is illusionary.
 Mind is brain-matter.
 Ideas, like rocks, sometimes roll down hill.
 Huts, houses, skyscrapers and spaceships are in some sense like rocks.
 They have been put together by the universe with us as the mediator.
 Who would object to that?
 We’re mindless biological machines with no choice or creativity, especially, no self, only what the Big Bang dictated; that, and chance or fate as the singular puppet master.

 Some people say that if God did not exist and everybody knew it; we'd go native; if we were all atheists, everything would be permitted, and the world would look like Las Vegas.
 However, look at it this way, if people know a stock will go up tomorrow . . . it will go up today.
 (Malkiel’s Law).
-Or look at it another way: if we all could get rich in the stock market, entertainment, horse racing or by using some other equally, exciting or easy techniques, then the slow tedious expensive method of accruing our economic future with higher education would be for the most part, forsaken, and the result for humankind, would be a disaster.
+Or look at it another way: if we all could get rich in the stock market, entertainment, horse racing or by using some other equally, exciting or easy techniques, then the slow tedious expensive method of accruing our economic future with higher education (human capital) would be for the most part, forsaken, and the result for humankind, would be a disaster.
 In other words, we all react to the information at our disposal.
 Students just stepping out into the world, especially so.